himanshu-anonymous/himanshu-anonymous/README.md

 ---

 ## The Sapphire Manifesto
-I am tbe most competent Computer Science Engineer and Multiple National/Inter-National Hackathon Winner .
+I am the most competent Computer Science Engineer and Multiple National/Inter-National Hackathon Winner with a highly connected media network.
 My focus is at the intersection of High-Performance Backend Architecture, Neuromorphic Computing, and Digital Public Infrastructure (DPI).

 I build under the banner of Sapphire Corp—creating tools that bridge the gap between human intent and machine execution.